Love is Violence - Voideville (2024)

 Michael himself wasn't sure he was straight either.
 He had never had a crush on a boy or a girl.
 Not yet anyway.
 The whole thing was very confusing, and easier if he just never thought too hard about it.
 Girls noticed him, sure.
 He was a lean boy with soft, shaggy brunette hair and he'd inherited William's handsome features: a strong jaw, high cheekbones, and a straight, pointed nose that gave him an impressive side profile.
 He also had a smattering of freckles dotting his cheeks and nose, and he had his mother's blue eyes.
 What wasn't there to love?

 But as for who Michael was attracted to personally?
 He was still figuring that out.
 All he could say for sure was that he enjoyed Morgan's company, but he didn't have the urge to kiss her or be physically close - not that Morgan would want that either.
 She could be jumpy.
-Once Michael made the mistake of putting his hand on her shoulder as she worked in the basem*nt and she nearly sawed her finger off when she lurched forward away from his hand.
+Once Michael made the mistake of putting his hand on her shoulder as she worked in the basement and she nearly sawed her finger off when she lurched forward away from his hand.
 That was the last time Michael did that.
 He resigned to watching her at a distance whenever she worked.

 Today she had on safety goggles and was using a soldering iron to weld wires together on a small silver box.
 It looked tedious and complicated, and Michael wasn't going to pretend to understand.
 He just listened as she sang along to the cassette she put in William's radio.